Haikyu!!: Anime films

 On August 13, 2022, two Haikyu!!
 Final anime films were announced, serving as the finale of the series.
+The first film, Haikyu!!
+The Dumpster Battle, was released on February 16, 2024.
+In April 2024, Crunchyroll announced that they had acquired the North American and select international theatrical rights to the film.
+The film was released in the United States and Canada on May 31.
+The second film, Haikyu!! vs. The Little Giant, was announced along with the anime short Haikyu!!
+Where Monsters Go on March 2, 2025.

 Video games

 Haikyu!!
 Tsunage!
 Itadaki no Keshiki was released on the Nintendo 3DS in Japan on September 25, 2014.
 Haikyu!!
 Cross Team Match was released on the Nintendo 3DS in Japan on March 3, 2016.
-Shoyo appears as a support character in the Jump crossover fighting game J-Stars Victory VS for PlayStation 3, PlayStation 4 and PlayStation Vita.
+Shoyo appears as a support character in the Jump crossover fighting game J-Stars Victory VS for PlayStation 3, PlayStation 4, and PlayStation Vita.

 Stage plays

 A series of stage plays titled Hyper Projection Engeki: Haikyu!!, directed by Worry Kinoshita, began running in 2015, starring Kenta Suga as Hinata.